|ANAT 5003: Clinical Anatomy|

 Develop effective marketing tools and plans, and apply prospecting, personal selling, and customer service skills to develop and maintain a client base.

 Experiential learning is an integral part of this program.
-The program features three unpaid internship courses, two of which take place on campus and the third of which takes place off campus.
-During the on-campus courses, students provide fitness assessments and testing, physical activity counselling and prescription services to Humber and partner employees as part of the Humber Centre for Healthy Living (Humber CHL).
+The program features three unpaid internship placements.
+Two take place on campus and the third takes place off campus.
+During the on-campus internships, students provide fitness assessments and testing, physical activity counselling and prescription services to Humber and partnership employees as part of the Humber Centre for Healthy Living (Humber CHL).
 Students have the opportunity to run workshops for the Humber CHL and its partners, as well as providing healthy tips and videos for the Humber CHL website.
-Throughout the on-campus internship courses, students participate in seminars with their professors and classmates to critically analyze their experiences and develop the skills required for professional work.
+Throughout the on-campus internship, students participate in seminars with their professors and classmates to critically analyze their experiences and develop the skills required for professional work.

 The final work placement is a four-week block placement off campus with one of Humber’s industry partners.

-State-of-the-art fitness facilities, including two dedicated fitness assessment laboratories, a private personal training studio, and two fully equipped group exercise studios ensure a high-quality learning environment.
+Students benefit from two dedicated fitness assessment laboratories, a private personal training studio, and two fully equipped group exercise studios.
+All of these facilities combined ensure a high-quality learning environment.

 All students will receive hands-on experience in our on-campus Humber Centre for Healthy Living.
-Drawing on the expertise of the Faculty of Health Sciences & Wellness' faculty and students, the CHL offers a range of programs, services, and events for MAKING HEALTHY HAPPEN within the Humber community.
+Drawing on the expertise of the Faculty of Health Sciences & Wellness' faculty and students, the CHL offers a range of programs, services, and events for the Humber community.

 For mobile and tablet users, open the video in the YouTube app.
 For optimal viewing experience use Firefox or Chrome.
 Currently Safari does not support 360 videos.